RakhithJK/OfficeDev-teams-toolkit-wiki/Home.md

 * Rapid iteration with full stack debugging, hot reload, and secure tunneling.
 * Simplified SSO authentication.
 * Integrated support for hosting, data storage, and serverless functions.
-* CI/CD actions for GitHub and Azure DevOps to deliver apps with confidence.
+* CI/CD pipelines for GitHub and Azure DevOps to deliver apps with confidence.